cslotboom/Naturalize/README.md

 Naturalize is a Python genetic algorithm solver for generic optimization problems.
 Given a function to solve and a set of "genes" that define the solution space, Naturalize can find solutions to arbitary problems.
 Naturalize provides users with many tools to customize their optimizaiton analysis, such as saving a particular generation and restarting the analysis.
 Naturalize also provides a set of tools for recording, tracking and visualizing genes over time.

 Naturalize is in beta testing.
 This means that the solver is stable, but significant changes may occur to the function names or API.
-Comments welcome!
+Use with caution.
+Comments are welcome!

 ## Getting started, basic example
-In this basic example.
-Finding the optimal values to a mathematical function:

-Our test funciton will just be the equation we wanted to solve.

-We can encode the as a set of numbers
+In this basic example, the optimum value of a function will be found within a certain sets of bounds.
+The output of the function will be minimized.

 XXX code block for EX1